damontic/ansible-slides/README.md

-# ansible-slides
-Slides to describe ansible and show some of the things you can do with it.
+# Template to use for my slides